ksharonin/feds-benchmarking/README.md

 ## Installation Instructions

-To install and use FEDS-PEC, follow these steps:
+Steps to install and use FEDS-PEC:

 1. **Conda Environment Setup:** Run the `run-dps.sh` shell script to create the `env-feds` Conda environment.
 (NOTE: do not instantiate your conda enviornment in a git repository it causes high memory usage)